Brexit Crisis Pushes N Ireland to Brink of New Election

 Earlier this year, the U.K. government of then-Prime Minister Boris Johnson introduced legislation to suspend the checks and rip up part of its legally binding Brexit treaty with the EU.
 The unilateral move brought legal action from the EU and the risk of an all-out trade war.

 After Johnson’s departure last month, the U.K. refused to drop the treaty-breaching bill, which is going through Parliament.
-But Britain and the EU have also restarted talks on a negotiated solution.
-The appointment this week of Prime Minister Rishi Sunak has raised hope of a thaw in relations.
+But Britain and the EU have also restarted talks on a negotiated solution, and the appointment this week of Prime Minister Rishi Sunak has raised hopes of a thaw in relations.

 Sunak spoke Wednesday with European Commission President Ursula von der Leyen in what she said was a “very good” phone call.
 Sunak's office also struck a positive note, saying the two leaders “stressed the importance they both place on the relationship between the U.K. and EU, and on working together as friends and allies.”